ashamis/ashamis.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computing, Imperial College London, 2023 (expected)
+* Ph.D in Computing, Imperial College London, 2023
 * B.S. in Computer Science, University of New South Wales, 2009
 * B.S. in Mathematics, University of New South Wales, 2009